alexandraweb/forecastr/README.md

 `git clone https://github.com/alexandraweb/forecastr.git`

 ## Test installation
+From the forecastr directory, run:
 `snakemake --configfile config/config_test.yml --use-singularity --use-conda --cores all`

 ## Quick Start
-Fill out the configfile at `config.yml` with the approiate file paths and run:
+Fill out the configfile at `config.yml` with the approiate file paths and run from the forecastr directory:
 `snakemake --configfile config/config.yml --use-singularity --use-conda --cores all`

 ## Output